ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IBasicManeuverStrategySmoothAccel.rst

 IBasicManeuverStrategySmoothAccel
 =================================

-.. py:class:: IBasicManeuverStrategySmoothAccel
+.. py:class:: ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategySmoothAccel

    object

    Interface used to access options for a Smooth Accel Strategy of a Basic Maneuver Procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IBasicManeuverStrategySmoothAccel

 Overview
 --------